The Insurance and Reinsurance Law Review: France

 viii Proposed changes to the regulatory system and other notable regulated aspects of the industry

-The Directive aims to improve the supervision of financial markets by strengthening the coordinating role of the European Supervisory Authorities (ESAs) and to promote the exchange of information and cooperation between national supervisory authorities and the European Insurance and Occupational Pensions Authority (EIOPA), in particular by setting up a notification system.
+The Directive aims to improve the supervision of financial markets by strengthening the coordinating role of the European Supervisory Authorities and to promote the exchange of information and cooperation between national supervisory authorities and the European Insurance and Occupational Pensions Authority.

 Insurance and reinsurance law